 I can’t even believe this is the same chair:

 P.S.
 Kessels is offering 10% off fabric to Dans le Townhouse readers – just let them know you and I are buds.
-This is the same discount I was offered.
-I was not perked to work with Kessels, they have just been my go-to for DIY upholstery projects (the houndstooth fabric for the vintage teak kitchen chairs was from there) and professional makeovers (like the minty chair).
+I was not perked to work with Kessels, they have just been my go-to for DIY upholstery projects (the houndstooth fabric for the vintage teak kitchen chairs was from there) and professional makeovers (like the minty chair) for awhile, so I highly recommend them to anyone in the Ottawa, ON area.